 Today we explore.

 Cotton requires a lot of water and pesticides to flourish.
 This gives it a much higher environmental cost.
-On the other hand, hemp is known to be resistant to pests and disease.
+On the other hand, hemp is known to be resistant to pests and diseases.
 This minimises not only the cost for the farmer but also the cost to the environment.

 Hemp has been observed to grow in areas with minimal nutrients in the soil, and its roots even aerate and enrich the ground.
 This means that the earth that grows on it is left even more fertile than before the plant was harvested.
 It also means that growers can curb the usage of chemical fertilizers.